 Financial experts have often said you should give up your lattes and other luxuries to pay off debt like student loans.
 But what if you love that afternoon cuppa and are likely to fall asleep at your desk if you sacrifice it?
 In other words, how do you spend money responsibly and still enjoy your life while you're repaying student loans?

-Most people will have some similar core expenses such as rent, food, utilities and loan obligations.
+To begin, set a budget by subtracting the cost of your monthly student loan payments from your salary.
+The remaining balance should go toward your main expenses first.
+Most people will have some similar core expenses such as rent, food, utilities, and loan obligations.
 But there are always going to be certain expenses you will consider essential that others will not.

 Once you start making more than you need for paying rent and repaying student loans, what's the best thing to do with your extra cash?
-First, you should start saving some money for emergencies and large purchases.
+First, you should start saving some money for emergencies, large purchases, and even fun things.

 While salaries increase, so can expenses like rent and variable interest rate student loan payments.
 That's why it's important never to see either the expenses or the income in your budget as static.